 You will then have the option of making an appointment or logging out.
 If you choose to schedule an appointment you will be sent to the appointment page.
 You will first choose one of the eight appointment inspection sites by selecting the site in the “Appointment Locator” drop down menu.
 Once a site has been selected, two calendars will reveal the days when appointments are available.
 You will then select the month and day you wish to create the inspection appointment.
-Once selected, you will choose an available time for their appointment.
+Once selected, you will choose an available time for your appointment.
 You will then be prompted to enter the following vehicle related information.

 After the required information is entered you will see the following disclaimer:

 Payment of the $25.00 salvage inspection fee can only be made through the use of a major credit card.
 MAKE SURE YOU TYPE YOUR CREDIT CARD NUMBER CORRECTLY AND ENTER THE CORRECT 3 DIGIT SECURITY CODE FROM THE BACK OF THE CREDIT CARD.
 The $25.00 payment is NON-REFUNDABLE.
 Please ensure that you are able to keep the appointment date and time selected.
-If you are unsure of the necessity for a salvage inspection, please e-mail to ascertain the need of a salvage inspection.
+If you are unsure of the necessity for a salvage inspection, please e-mail the Salvage Unit to ascertain the need of a salvage inspection.

 You will then be prompted to continue to a secure credit card entry page where you enter your valid credit card information.
 Once the credit card transaction is approved a confirmation e-mail will be sent to you with the date, time, location and inspectors name for the salvage inspection appointment.
 If you do not receive the confirmation e-mail please contact us at firstname.lastname@example.org